-World Cup competitions incorporating a Premier League is open to any competitor from the beginning of the calendar year they reach the age of 18 (FEI Jumping Rules Article 255.3).
+World Cup competitions incorporating a Premier League is open to any competitor from the beginning of the calendar year they reach the age of 18 (FEI Jumping Rules Article 255.2).

-3.1.
+- 3.1.
 Horses may have one or more riders during the Series and will retain their points.
-A rider may ride more than one horse.
+A rider may ride more than one horse. - 3.2.
+Organising Committees may run a stand alone Premier League Series Competition at a Grand Prix Show.